-As a career educator since, my studies of Emily have always been my own personal creative exercises after work.
+Ever since, my studies of Emily have been my own personal creative exercises after work.
 The sheer depth of her craft—like how she manages pinpoint accuracy in word selection, yet still gives volumes of interpretation for any single poem—still simply amazes.

 I’ll say it: She is unmatched.—Bring on the pitchforks

 Equally as intriguing is the story of her life—mostly because we somehow know so much and yet so little of it.
 Conjecture in all realms abounds to this day, and arguments about her first person narration as /of course it’s biographical/sort of biographical/totally not biographical/how dare you/ pound the walls in endless classrooms.

 When I returned for grad school, I pushed my Dickinson research into project after project, and ultimately, into a final thesis of historical fiction chronicling her journey.
 My current creative labor of love (monster impossible task for this poet brain) is in fleshing out the thesis to full-fledged book form.

-You can read more about it on the aptly named “About The Other Dickinson” tab.
-If you’re interested in giving it a read, or in giving me your opinion on a particular chapter I’m currently writing, I’d love to hear from you.
+If you’re interested in giving The Other Dickinson draft a read, or in giving me your opinion on a particular chapter I’m currently writing, I’d love to hear from you.
 (Honestly, drop me a message; if you got this far, I like you already.
 Thanks for reading.)